A Level Graphic CommunicationEduqas (2 Years)

 - Component 1: Personal Investigation (worth 60% of A level)

 The Personal Investigation consists of a major in-depth, practical, critical and theoretical investigative project/theme-based portfolio.
 Learners will be required to carry out an extended critical and contextual analysis (1000 word minimum requirement).

 - Component 2: Externally set assignment (worth 40% of A level)

 Learners will be required to independently develop a personal response to one of a varied range of stimuli.
 Learners will develop their response during a preparatory study period culminating in a 15 hour sustained focus study.

-Material costs are covered by a one off payment of £15 each year, which includes a range of materials for experimentation and an A3 sketchbook for coursework.
+Material costs are covered by a one off payment each year, which includes access to a range of materials for experimentation and an A3 sketchbook for coursework.
 Students will need a memory stick (16GB minimum).

 It is important to stress that Graphic Communication can be an expensive subject, and should you wish to use more specialised media this may well involve some personal expense.
 The College has a Student Support Fund for those students who have difficulty meeting these costs.